syrenly/syrenly/README.md

-# Let me introduce myself!
+a# Let me introduce myself!

 - 👋 Hi, I’m **syrenly**.
 - 🌸 I'm a frontend developer, with focus on Angular.